xavigs89/isdi-bootcamp-202402/staff/xavi-gonzalez/project/doc/README.md

 - search for events (by location, date and category)
 - choose a place (in map)
 - by clicking on the user, see its events and reviews of those events created.
-- user profile (profile picture, info, contact)
+- user profile (edit profile picture, about me, contact)
 - rating of events once the event is over (from 1 to 5 stars).
 Possibility of comments.

 v0.1
 - chat with event owner
 - rating users (stars from 1 to 5)
-- share events on social networks????
+- share events on other social networks

 ### UI Design